Woberegger/DatabaseSecurity/scripts/08/08a_pgaudit.md

    SELECT * FROM dvd.dummy;
 !
 # the docker logging (as we have directed to stderr) should show the recent actions
+# depending on settings it might also be logged to /var/lib/postgresql/data/log/ directory
 docker logs Postgres | tail -n 100